Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.

 Most people infected with the virus will experience mild to moderate respiratory illness and recover without needing any medical assistance.
 Some people can still get very sick even if they are fit and healthy. , people with pre-existing conditions and people with compromised immunity are at a higher risk of experiencing severe illness.

-We can all stay well this winter by choosing to stay ahead of COVID-19.
+We can all stay well by choosing to stay ahead of COVID-19.
 Choose to stay safe by wearing a mask in indoor settings, getting together in well ventilated spaces and staying up to date with vaccinations.

 COVID-19 symptoms vary from mild to severe – speak to your doctor if you have any concerns.
 Symptoms may appear any time between 2-14 days after being exposed to the virus.